 Important: All our correspondence will be sent to you by email.
 Please make sure you check your email regularly so you don’t miss any time-sensitive information (offers of accommodation, acceptance and payment deadlines, etc.).

 A deposit of $500 is required with all applications for residence.
 Once you have moved into residence, this is used as a damage deposit for your room.
 It is returned to you, less any charges owing, once the agreement term ends.
 You will be required to fill out a room inspection form upon arrival to the residence.
 This form will be held on file for the duration of your stay with us.
 Once you have moved out, we will compare your room inspection form to the current state of your room.
 Your deposit can be paid by certified cheque, money order or bank draft.
 Personal cheques are not accepted.
 If paying by cheque, the cheque must be certified and made payable to Campus Development Corp.
 Please also include the applicant’s name in the memo section of the cheque.

-We will start mailing out residence acceptance packages May 1, 2015.
+We will start mailing out residence acceptance packages May 1, 2017.
 These will be emailed to the email address that was provided on the application form.
 Applicants must meet all required deadlines with their paperwork and payments.
 Please note: Payment plans must be approved by the residence manager.
-You are required to send your acceptance package back by June 25, 2015, in order to guarantee your spot in residence.
+You are required to send your acceptance package back by May 25, 2017 to guarantee your spot in residence.
 Please ensure all paperwork is completed in full and payment is included with your acceptance package.

 Our goal is to help you develop skills to become an independent and strong individual.
 By promoting your personal and academic growth, we extend the educational experience beyond the classroom and lecture halls.
 The best part is, YOU choose how you’d like to get involved.